paulopacitti/gruvbox-factory/README.md

 `pip3 install gruvbox-factory`

 ## Usage ⌨️
-The `cli` has two modes:
-- 🔮 wizard: type `gruvbox-factory` **anywhere** in your terminal and folllow the instructions ✨
-- 💽 hipster: type `gruvbox-factory -h` and check how to use in CLI mode 😉
+You can type `gruvbox-factory -h` to check out how to use Gruvbox Factory.

 ### Credits 🎥
 - 📦 Using [morhetz's gruvbox color scheme](https://github.com/morhetz);